 Access to cooling is not a luxury.
 It is an issue of equity about fresh food, safe medicine, economic productivity and protection from heat for populations in a warming world.
+This is why the Centre for Sustainable Cooling is needed.
 Without radical intervention, if we are to deliver access to cooling for all who need it, we will potentially see four times as many appliances deployed using five times as much energy as today.

 How do we meet this challenge and provide cooling for all will have important ramifications not only for our climate, but also for our broader aspirations for a sustainable future?